The new mystery show with the best opening episode in years

-Paradise: The new mystery show with the best opening episode in years
+Paradise: The new mystery show with the best debut episode in years

 It’s one of the most enticing debuts in a long while